n1nj4sec/pupy/README.md

 - interactive python shell

 ##Quick start
-In these examples the server is running on a linux host (tested on kali linux) and it's IP address is 192.168.0.1 The clients have been tested on (Windows 7, Windows XP, kali linux, ubuntu, Mac OS X 10.10.5)
+In these examples the server is running on a linux host (tested on kali linux) and it's IP address is 192.168.0.1
+The clients have been tested on (Windows 7, Windows XP, kali linux, ubuntu, Mac OS X 10.10.5)
-### generate a payload
+### generate/run a payload
 #### for Windows
 ```bash
 ./genpayload.py 192.168.0.1 -p 443 -t exe_x86 -o pupyx86.exe